-As part of this course, students will extend their classroom for eight days to Paris, one of the world's largest fashion capitals, to practice first-hand their abilities to 'read' the city environment.
+As part of this course, students extend their classroom for eight days to Paris, one of the world's largest fashion capitals, to practice first-hand their abilities to 'read' the city environment.
 Treating cities as texts is a practice established by cultural historians which encourages the “reading” of urban spaces critically as one might read a book.
 The city itself, its public spaces - streets, museums, retail stores, art, architecture, - as well as literature, subcultures and street fashion function as a primary text to which we can apply theories of space, place and identity.

 Paris: The City that Shaped American Culture, Art, Fashion and Literature is a 3-credit hour course that fulfills Major course requirements for Fashion Design and Fashion Merchandising, as well as General Education requirements or electives, for all Baccalaureate majors.